01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 4. Use `describe` to have an overview on the data set
 5. Delete the rows with missing values
-6. Modify `Sub_metering_1` by multiplying it by 0.06
+6. Modify `Sub_metering_1` by adding 1 to it and multiplying the total by 0.06.
+If x is a row the output is: (x+1)*0.06
-7. Select all the rows for which the Date is greater than 2008-12-27 and `Voltage` is greater than 242
+7. Select all the rows for which the Date is greater or equal than 2008-12-27 and `Voltage` is greater or equal than 242
 8. Print the 88888th row.
 9. What is the date for which the `Global_active_power` is maximal ?
 10. Sort the first three columns by descending order of `Global_active_power` and ascending order of `Voltage`.